 They time these safari events perfectly: It was about 30 minutes before sunset, and we were rewarded with some breathtaking vistas of the (now) peaceful desert.
 The color and even the texture of the sand is really something special.

-We all separated on foot and found our own little spots to in the dunes enjoy the sunset.
+We all separated on foot and found our own little spots in the dunes to enjoy the sunset.
 As far as we were concerned, this little safari trip had already been well worth the effort.

 As the day was drawing to a close, we headed on further into the desert to the North Tours ‘Desert Safari Campsite’.
-This is set up like a traditional enclosed circular Bedouin camp.
+This area is set up like a traditional enclosed circular Bedouin camp.

-Before the evenings festivities start, you have an hour or so of free time to try out a number of interesting activities.
+Before the evening festivities start, you have an hour or so of free time to try out a number of interesting activities.
 For AED 100/-pp, you can try your hand (or should I say feet) at Sand boarding.
 If you’re not feeling so energetic, you can hire a Quad Bike instead AED 125/-pp. For the kids (or the young at heart) you can take a short camel ride through the desert.

 Inside the Dubai Desert Safari Campsite